erc7579/erc7579-implementation/erc.md

 The goals of this standard are:

-- define the most minimal interfaces for smart accounts and modules that ensure interoperability between accounts
+- Define the most minimal interfaces for smart accounts and modules that ensure interoperability between accounts

 ## Specification